DiamondLightSource/PySIMRecon/README.md

 # cryosim-recon

-A simple tool to process Microscope-Cockpit's DV files with pyCUDAdecon
+A simple tool to reconstruct Microscope-Cockpit's DV files with pyCUDAsirecon from DLS B24's cryoSIM

 ### Goal